 2. Human Social Stimulation

 Both in science and life, the relationship between humans and their canine companions is sometimes compared to the relationships that parents have with their children.
 Human contact and human socialization, it seems, is important to dogs.
-And, as previously mentioned, learning how to mentally stimulate a dog can foster the bond that you have with your pet.
+And, as previously mentioned, mental stimulation can foster the bond that you have with your pet.

 In other words, dogs look to humans for companionship, discipline, protection and learning.
 Human socialization is also the most effective way to reduce excessive barking caused by separation induced distress in dogs (Pettijohn et al. 1977).